SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-04-21T09-30-09Z__000897__People_Problems_Archetype_Analysis.md

 ## You (2025-04-21T09:31:24.994000+00:00)

 Thanks.
 Now i need you to critically evaluate your statements, and test them against the following litmus test.
 ---

 1. Is the decision-making actor clearly identifiable?
 ✅ Look for: references to executives, leaders, decision-makers, or specific roles facing a strategic dilemma.
 🚫 Avoid: vague references to “the organization,” “the industry,” or “the company” unless they are anchored in human agency.
 Example:
-✅ “Executives must reconcile optimism in forward-looking statements with transparent risk disclosures”​ 🚫 “The company operates in a volatile environment with market uncertainties.”
+✅ “Executives must reconcile optimism in forward-looking statements with transparent risk disclosures” 🚫 “The company operates in a volatile environment with market uncertainties.”
 2. Does the insight describe a cognitive, emotional, or behavioral tension?
 ✅ Look for: decision-making under uncertainty, bias, confidence vs. doubt, resistance to change, or emotional trade-offs like trust, fear, pride, or overconfidence.
 🚫 Avoid: purely technical or structural issues without human consequences.
 Example:
-✅ “Executives often underestimate regulatory friction, leading to overly rigid global strategies”​ 🚫 “Regulatory compliance structures vary regionally.”
+✅ “Executives often underestimate regulatory friction, leading to overly rigid global strategies” 🚫 “Regulatory compliance structures vary regionally.”
 3. Can we trace a thinking pattern or bias in the decision context?
 ✅ Look for: beliefs (“we assume X”), blind spots, inertia, or flawed mental models.
 These show up frequently in your dataset as “underlying beliefs & biases.”
 Example:
-✅ “A prevailing bias toward conventional ground-based delivery methods underestimates the potential of drone technology”​
+✅ “A prevailing bias toward conventional ground-based delivery methods underestimates the potential of drone technology”
 4. Would solving this insight change how an executive thinks or behaves?
 ✅ Ask: If this problem were addressed, would the decision-maker approach the situation differently?
 Would their mental model shift?
 🚫 If fixing it only changes system outputs, it’s not a people problem.